AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Campaign Standard 2.0.3

-* Adds support for url encoded URL's with query parameters to be used as an in-app message clickthrough URL.
+* Adds support for URL-encoded URLs with query parameters used to configure in-app message clickthrough destination.

 ## April 28, 2023